lesliejwc/design-patterns/Observer/README.md

   explicit de-registration, meaning it holds strong references to the observers, keeping them alive.
 This can be mitigated by the subject holding weak references to the observers.

+- Similar to publisher-subscriber pattern, but they are not the same.
+  Publishers, do not program the messages to be sent directly to specific subscribers.
+Meaning publishers and subscribers do not know the existence of one another.